LohitoBurrito/ECE484_GEM_Lane_Detection/README.md

 </p>

 #### Ⓐ Bilateral Filter
-The Bilateral Filter acts just like a gaussian filter which is neat for testing in various environmental conditions.
-Each pixel in the image recieved from the ZED2 camera will utilize neighboring pixels to estimate what the its new pixel value should be, which in turn blurs the image.
+The Bilateral Filter acts just like a gaussian filter which is neat for filtering in various environmental conditions.
+Each pixel in the image recieved from the ZED2 camera will utilize neighboring pixels to estimate what its new pixel value should be, which in turn blurs the image.
 Any snow or rain droplets that faces the camera will average itself out and blend with the image.

 #### Ⓑ YoloPV2